 Paul Mills has worked in the corporate tax practice at PwC for over 20 years, advising clients on a range of transactions.

 For the past seven years, Paul has been responsible for PwC’s national tax technical education program.
-He is now commencing his own tax consultancy business, and also runs the tax function for Keystone Private Advisory.
+Paul now operates his own tax consultancy business, and also runs the tax function for Keystone Private Advisory.

 You will be provided with:

 • Webinar Recording to view multiple times for up to 6 months

 • An opportunity to ask questions to the presenter